Tenant Engagement System

 The tenant engagement system provides the framework for how TCHC will deliver on a commitment made by the City of Toronto through Shareholder Direction, calling for tenant input on decisions at the local and corporate levels.
 TCHC is committed to this effective engagement system which allows tenants from all communities across the city to get involved.

 TCHC is actively working to implement Engage Together, the new tenant engagement model approved by the Board of Directors in December 2024.
 As part of the transition to this new system, Tenant Circles will begin meeting locally.
-All tenants can also sign up to attend our Spring TCATs.
 Check this page for updates as we continue to implement the new model.

 The Engage Together model.

-How tenants can get involved in the proposed model
+How tenants can get involved in the model

 Tenant Circles: All tenants will be invited to join their building or townhouse community's Tenant Circle.
 These groups will focus on your community’s development priorities and decide how tenant funding is spent on projects and initiatives.